 Starting, the biggest reason restaurants need dehydrators is that it cuts down on waste.
-Restaurants can save food scraps that would normally be thrown away and reuse them later.
+Restaurants will save food scraps that would normally be thrown away and reuse them later.

-Commonly known as “ugly foods,” these are parts of food that would normally be discarded, such as banana peels and stems.
+Parts of food that would normally be discarded, such as banana peels and stems, can take on a second life with a commercial food dehydrator.
 Owners can dehydrate these parts and reuse them as seasoned salts in food such as soups and smoothies.
 This saves cost and can add flavor to the menu.

 Create an Endless Amount of Garnishes

 Dehydrating fruits to use as garnishes save bartenders time by having ingredients readily available.
 Garnishes are used as decorations or embellishments for food.
-If your restaurant makes alcoholic beverages, you can use peels as garnishes.
-Dehydrated orange or lemon peels can be paired with martinis.
-The alcohol in the martini absorbs some of the citrus flavors, adding a more complex flavor profile.
+If your restaurant serves cocktails, you can use peels as garnishes.
+Dehydrated orange or lemon peels work well with martinis.
+The alcohol in the martini will also absorb some of the citrus flavors, adding a more complex flavor profile.

 Vegetables can also be dehydrated and used as garnishes as well.
 Dehydrated peppers can be added to spice up Latin dishes and can have the flakes removed to use as a seasoning.
 Dehydrated tomatoes can be used as toppings on pizzas and pasta.